 The NordicTrack 1750 is the most expensive but also the most luxurious.
 It offers a touchscreen monitor for you to browse all of the iFit classes featured, and it features automatic adjustments during those classes.
 Now, if you’re truly looking for the best bang for your buck, the F80 really might be the clear winner here.
 It’s cheaper than the 1750 and has the same top speed, but it also offers a steeper incline and bigger rollers.

 Plus, you aren’t required to sign up for a membership to get the most out of the tread.
 You can’t go wrong with any of these treadmills; just do your due diligence, and you’ll land on the best option for you specifically.

 Places to Buy

-How well is the Sole F80 built?
+How much does the Sole F80 Treadmill cost?

 This treadmill will run you around $1,900.
 Considering the luxury features such as the touchscreen monitor with screen mirroring capabilities, a foldable design, and a strong motor, the price is justified here.